KrzysztofBorowiecki/Generic-Oracle-Entity-Xml-Serializer/README.md

 ## About Project

-EntityXmlSerializer is a generic xml serializer/deserializer base on oracle data-bases.
-With this app you can export data from each table to xml file, then you can change some values in xml file and import this changes to your database.
+EntityXmlSerializer is a generic xml serializer/deserializer base on oracle databases.
+With this app, you can export data from each table to Xml file, and then you can change some values in Xml file and import these changes to your database.

-For this project I scafold/use data-base from https://www.sqltutorial.org/sql-sample-database/.
+For this project, I scaffold/use a database from https://www.sqltutorial.org/sql-sample-database/..
 > According to the licenses, I use this database for educational purposes.

-I tested this app also in another 3 diffrent data-bases and I think it would work with each data-base.
+I tested this app in another three various databases, and I think it would work with each database.

 <br />